-Sensitivity assessment The pressure benchmark refers to the simplified Folk classification developed by Long (2006) and the UK Marine Habitat Classification Littoral and Sublittoral Sediment Matrices (Connor et al., 2004).
+Sensitivity assessment.
+The pressure benchmark refers to the simplified Folk classification developed by Long (2006) and the UK Marine Habitat Classification Littoral and Sublittoral Sediment Matrices (Connor et al., 2004).
 In most instances, the pathway (human activity) by which the substratum is changed would remove or smother mussels.
 However, these effects are addressed under the 'hydrological change', 'abrasion'; 'penetration and disturbance' and 'smothering' pressures above.

 The natural modification of the sediment due to the build-up of mussel-mud could result in a change of sediment type from mixed and sand dominated, to anoxic mud, depending on location and hydrography.
 In addition, a change in sediment type would also change the biotope definition.
 That is, a change from mud to sand would change the biotope from LS.LBR.LMus.Myt.Mu to LS.LBR.LMus.Myt.Sa.
-However, the biotopes LS.LBR.LMus and LS.LBR.LMus.Myt encompasse three variant biotopes found on mud, sand and mixed sediment.
-These biotopes encompass the full variety of sediments ranging from mud and sand to pebble, cobbles and medium boulders; although gravel is not mentioned (Connor et al., 2004).
-The higher level biotope is, therefore, considered to have 'High' resistance and subsequently 'High' recovery and 'Not sensitive' to a change in sediment type of 1 Folk class as a change between mixed sediments, mud and sandy mud and sand and muddy sand would not adversely affect the biotopes.
+The blue mussel bed would survive, as the build up of 'mussel-mud' can transform Myt.Mx to Myt.Mu and the blue mussel bed itself is probably 'Not sensitive' to a change in sediment type of 1 Folk class.
+However, technically the biotope Myt.Mu would be lost and the biotope replaced by Myt.Sa or Myt.Mx (depending on the nature of the change).
+Therefore, resistance is assessed a 'None', resilience as 'Very low' (as the pressure represents a permanent change) and sensitivity is assessed as 'High'.

-Habitat structure changes - removal of
+Habitat structure changes - removal of substratum (extraction)